sunnybogawat/marionette-001/README.md

 git flow feature finish 001-test

 ## Installation if you're looking at this in GitHub

-If you're reading this in GitHub, follow these steps to get started.
-If you are already in the Codio IDE then skip to the next section.

 1. Create a free account with Codio
 1. The tutorial can be found in this [GitHub repo](https://github.com/wisesmile/marionette-001)